JamesTheHacker/meme-maker/README.md

   bottomText: 'AN ASS',
   image: 'spiderman.png',
   outfile: 'spiderman-meme.png',
 }

 let filename = memeMaker(options);
 ```

-If successful `memeMaker` returns the filename of the created meme (default: .png), otherwise an exception is thrown.
+If successful `memeMaker` returns the filename of the created meme, otherwise an exception is thrown.

 Other options can also be overridden: